-Mountain Rose Herbs tests for threatening food borne bacteria, mold, and yeast.
-This is done to ensure the health and safety of our customers.
+Mountain Rose Herbs tests for threatening food borne pathogens This is done to ensure the health and safety of our customers.

 Depending on the risk assessment we test for E. coli, Salmonella, Total Aerobic Bacteria, Yeast, Mold, Coliforms, Listeria monocytogenes, Clostridium perfringens, Bacillus cereus, and Staphylococcus aureus.

 Our current specifications for microbial contaminants found in herbal material adheres to the American Herbal Products Association’s (AHPA) guidelines.

 The testing methods used include traditional plate systems in conjunction with the Soleris laser system.
-Mountain Rose Herbs participates in AOAC International Laboratory Proficiency Testing Programs to ensure our results are accurate and reliable.
+Mountain Rose Herbs participates in AOAC International Laboratory Proficiency Testing Program annually to ensure our results are accurate and reliable.

 For pesticide and herbicide residues, heavy metals, and sulfites, we perform strategic skip lot testing of our suppliers.
 This is based on risk factors such as country of origin, history with vendor, previous test results from vendor, and qualifying a new vendor.
-Testing is performed in house using our GCMS equipment and with third party laboratories.
+Pesticide residue Testing is performed in house using our GCMS equipment and with third party laboratories.
 When a product is tested, it is reported on the corresponding certificate of analysis.

 Heavy Metal Testing